gunjanbaid/adam/docs/source/40_deploying_ADAM.md

 passed and serializes them so they can be run locally or on a remote node.
 Additionally, we pass the optional argument `checkpoint=True`.
 This argument indicates that the `kmer_dag` Job function is a "checkpoint" job.
-If a job is a checkpoint job and any of it's children jobs fail, then we are saying that the workflow can be successfully rerun from this point.
+If a job is a checkpoint job and any of its children jobs fail, then we are saying that the workflow can be successfully rerun from this point.
 In Toil, service jobs should always be launched from a checkpointed job in order to allow the service jobs to successfully resume after a service job failure.